 This is a cooking blog after all, so I wanted to try making some desserts that would showcase the vibrancy of this pink fruit.

 After that failure, I recovered some of the leftover pineapple, and used those pieces plus the pineapple core to make a pineapple pie.
 Interestingly, the colour deepened from pale pink into an intense, orange-reddish hue after slowly heating it on the stove for around 20 minutes.
-I was hoping to release this recipe in time for Valentine’s Day, but I went through a really busy semester of school so I only got around to posting it in May.
-Well, there’s always next Valentine’s right?!
-You can find the recipe for pink pineapple pie here.
+Here’s the final recipe for Pink Pineapple Pie, perfect for Valentine’s Day.

 Verdict

-Yeah, I know people shit on this pineapple for its price and frivolity.
-As one food scientist complained, โWe are buying a $49 pink pineapple and spending 16 years researching how to genetically engineer a pink pineapple and talk about privilege and First-world problems.โ Also, Del Monte has gone pretty hard on the Instagram marketing which definitely turns off some customers.
+Yes, people are mocking this pineapple for its price and frivolity.
+As one food scientist complained, “We are buying a $49 pink pineapple and spending 16 years researching how to genetically engineer a pink pineapple … talk about privilege and first-world problems.”
+Also, Del Monte has gone hard on the Instagram marketing which definitely turns off some customers.

 But it makes a pretty cool gift or a neat centerpiece at a party.
-After all, when pineapples first became popular in 18th century Europe, Europeans used them as decorative table displays for dinner parties.
-There were even pineapple rentals for people who couldnโt afford to buy one outright.
-So weโve really come full circle on this pineapple luxury issue LOL.
+After all, when pineapples first became popular in 18th century Europe, they were so highly prized that Europeans used them as decorative table displays for dinner parties.
+There were even pineapple rentals for people who couldn’t afford to buy one outright.
+Regular yellow pineapples were absolutely a luxury fruit back in the day!
+(And still are, if you think about the logistics it takes to get a perishable tropical fruit to wherever you are in the world.)
+So we’ve really come full circle on this pineapple privilege issue. 😉

 Overall, I think the current price of $10.99 for one of these pink pineapples is reasonable.
-Am I gonna buy another one?
-Not for a while, and thatโs partly because Iโm not a huge fan of pineapple in the first place.
-But like the shine muscat grapes, another expensive but delicious fruit, theyโre worth the occasional splurge.
+Am I going to buy another one?
+Not for a while, and that’s partly because I’m not a huge fan of pineapple in the first place.
+But just like Shine Muscat Grapes, another expensive but delicious fruit, they’re worth the occasional splurge.

 Where to Buy in Canada